PavanRangani/docs/docs/prd/legal-entities/assign-household-service-team.md

 - When household is `No` or `ASA Entity` is `No`, tab name is `Clarius Team` otherwise tab name is `Service Scope`.
 - Shows proper message when household/service team is not assigned.
 - On hover of any section, shows pencil icon to the right side.
+- When the Individual is added to any Joint having Household, shows `Part of Joint Household` word in Household field for Individual.
+[See this](https://drive.google.com/file/d/1-F9hJSrQlDq4cejO7AH8yWs5At65LxSJ/view?usp=sharing)
+- When `Service Team` name is too long, shows it in multiline.
+It is link.
+On click, open that entity in new page.
 - When the household/ASA Entity is `Yes` but the mandatory details of the `Service Scope` tab have not been added yet, the `Service Scope` tab will appear in red.
   - For `Individual` & `Joint`, shows `(Mandatory for Household)` word in bracket of the `Scope of Services`, `Household Team` & `ASA` details section.
 [See this](https://drive.google.com/file/d/1cht-yPd_m2dztimOUvP5owbVo3rZLJDe/view?usp=sharing)
   - For Other entity, shows shows `(Mandatory for Household)` word in bracket of the `Scope of Services` & `ASA` details section.
 [See this](https://drive.google.com/file/d/17qWiP__RzyBE756-ohDlNwD-wtBlREQf/view?usp=drive_link)